stonybrook-lin539-f21/main/source/02_n-grams/00_ngrams.md

 Phonotactics is one of the most basic aspects of natural language.
 By natural language I mean languages like English, Chinese, Tongan, Inuktitut, various dialects of Italian, or the specific language that you grew up with.
 This is in contrast to formal languages, which were designed by humans, e.g. Esperanto, Klingon, or the programming language Python.
-Linguists we want to precisely formulate the laws of natural language phonotactics.
+Linguists want, among other things, to precisely formulate the laws of natural language phonotactics.
 They want to do this at both the language-specific level and across languages:

 - **Language specific**: What are the phonotactics of English?
 German?
 Language X?